 Temporary faculty holding three-year appointments shall be evaluated at least once during the term of their appointment and may be evaluated more frequently upon the request of either the employee or the President.

 After consultation with the departmental peer review committee and the department chair, the appropriate administrator shall prepare a written evaluation of a temporary faculty member's performance using Form 306 by the date provided on the Faculty Affairs calendar and place this evaluation in the faculty member’s PAF.
 The temporary faculty member shall be provided a copy of the written evaluation.

+b.
+If a temporary faculty unit employee is subject to a periodic evaluation pursuant to

+provisions 15.28 or 15.29 of the CBA, and the temporary faculty unit employee is on an authorized paid or unpaid leave during the period in which the evaluation is scheduled, the employee may request a postponement of the evaluation.
+If the request is granted, the temporary faculty unit employee’s appointment shall automatically be extended through the academic term in which the rescheduled evaluation takes place.
+If the outcome of the evaluation is a determination by the appropriate administrator of satisfactory performance, the new three‑year appointment shall be effective at the beginning of the academic year following the original expiration date of the prior appointment.
+(CBA, Article 15.30)

+c.
 All evaluations shall be placed in the PAF.

+d.
 Upon request, a faculty member shall be provided the opportunity to meet with the appropriate administrator regarding material to be placed in the file to which the faculty member objects.
 The request to meet, if any, shall be made within five (5) days of the receipt of notification.
 If no meeting is requested, the material will be placed in the file.
 If a meeting is requested, it shall take place within ten (10) days of the request made by the faculty member.
+(CBA, Article 11.5)

 VIII.
 PERSONNEL ACTION FILE (PAF)